orstavik/JoiEvents/docs/1e_nativeEventCascades/5_WhatIs_focus-events.md

 ## WhatIs: `.focus()`, `.blur()` and `document.activeElement`?

 There can be only *one* element in the DOM that has focus at any one time.
-This element is the `document.activeElement`.
+This element is the `document.activeElement`.  `document.activeElement` cannot be directly assigned to an element in the DOM; it must be indirectly set using either `HTMLElement.focus()` or `HTMLElement.blur()`.

 The `HTMLElement.blur()` removes the focus from an element.
 When no element is set to have focus, then `document.activeElement = document.body`.
 In principle, `.blur()` controls and dispatches the `blur` and `focusout` events.